 - If you do use styrofoam peanuts, it is a good idea to put a barrier, like plastic window screening, between the soil and the peanuts.
 If you don’t, the soil and peanuts mix and at the end of the season, when empty out your pot, you either have to pick out the peanuts or throw all the potting soil in the garbage, which is truly an environmental sin.

 - Coco fiber, moss, or burlap.
 These all make great pot liners, particularly for wire or hanging baskets.
 They keep soil in and help keep it moist.
 These liners can also be used to turn almost anything into a container.

 - Rocks don’t rock.
 There is a pervasive myth that putting gravel in the bottom of containers helps drainage.
 It doesn't; it actually encourages the soil to soak up water and stay wet.
 So let us be clear: don't put gravel in the bottom of your pots.

 - Better Than Rocks.
 You can also buy a product called Better Than Rocks, which you put over the drainage holes in the bottom of your pot or window box.
 It’s made of recycled plastic and you can use it repeatedly.
-The advantage to this product is that it’s not only great for drainage, but it helps the air circulation in your container.
+The advantage of this product is that it’s not only great for drainage, but it helps the air circulation in your container.

 - Ups-a-Daisy planter inserts.
 These clever plastic discs come in many sizes and fit into most round planters creating a false bottom with large drainage holes.
 It's probably best to use them only with very large pots that you don't need to fill with soil.